KEINOS/Explode_version/README_DOCKER.md

 ## Build your own

-You can build the docker image locally if want.
+You can build the docker image locally if wanted.

 - Requirements:
   - Docker >= 18.09.0 (Tested version)